jbwheatley/pact4s/README.md

 ## Running the examples

-In the example directory there are two sbt projects, one for the `consumer`, and one for the `provider`.
+In the example directory there are two modules, one for the `consumer`, and one for the `provider`.
 The consumer has tests to generate pacts using both the `munit` and `scalatest` pact forging interfaces.
 These should be ran first, as they publish the pacts to files in `./example/resources/pacts` which the provider tests require to run.
 The provider has tests that verify the consumer generated pacts using the `munit` and `scalatest` pact verification interfaces.
+To run the tests from sbt go to `project exampleConsumer` or `project exampleProvider`.

 ## Writing Pacts